 The FCC's rules regarding the system of compensation for various types of traffic require, among other things, interconnected VoIP providers like us, who originate interstate or intrastate traffic destined for the PSTN, to transmit the telephone number associated with the calling party to the next provider in the call path.
 Intermediate providers must pass unaltered calling party number or charge number signaling information they receive from other providers to subsequent providers in the call path.
-In addition, beginning June 30, 2021, the FCC requires voice service providers in the U.S. either to fully implement "STIR/SHAKEN" technology on their entire networks or implement a robocall mitigation program on those portions of their networks that are not STIR/SHAKEN-enabled.
-Although we have implemented STIR/SHAKEN, to the extent that we inadvertently pass traffic that does not have appropriate calling party number or charge number information, we could be subject to fines, cease and desist orders, or other penalties.
+In addition, effective June 30, 2021, the FCC began requiring voice service providers in the U.S. either to fully implement "STIR/SHAKEN" technology on their entire networks or implement a robocall mitigation program on those portions of their networks that are not STIR/SHAKEN-enabled.
+Canada is also currently in the process of implementing STIR/SHAKEN requirements.
+Although we have implemented STIR/SHAKEN in the U.S. and are in the process of implementing STIR/SHAKEN in Canada, to the extent that we inadvertently pass traffic that does not have appropriate calling party number or charge number information, we could be subject to fines, cease and desist orders, or other penalties.
 Similarly, to the extent that we cannot authenticate our customers, their traffic may be more likely to be blocked or adversely labeled.
 Additionally, as a VoIP provider, we rely on the FCC to design rules that do not disadvantage our service relative to those of incumbent local exchange carriers and competitive local exchange carriers.
 Should the FCC decide to do so, it could result in an inferior user experience for Ooma's service, which may negatively impact our business.